Who Is Lady Gaga’s Boyfriend? ‘Million Reasons’ Why Christian Carino Is The One

-Lady Gaga and her new boyfriend Christian Carino may have confirmed their relationship less than a month ago, but there are plenty of reasons why the “Million Reasons” hitmaker thinks the talent agent is the one.
+Lady Gaga and her new boyfriend, Christian Carino, may have confirmed their relationship less than a month ago, but there are plenty of reasons why the “Million Reasons” hitmaker thinks the talent agent is the one.

 Lady Gaga has just proven that she’s not interested in “Bad Romance” anymore.
-The singer, who was the halftime performer at the Super Bowl last month and will lead two weekends of Coachella in April, seems as happy as ever dating her new boyfriend Christian Carino.
+The singer, who was the halftime performer at the Super Bowl last month and will lead two weekends of Coachella in April, seems as happy as ever dating her new boyfriend, Christian Carino.

 More photos: Lady Gaga arriving at a recording studio with Christian Carino in LA yesterday. pic.twitter.com/1xhzUgkFA8